Authored by: Svetlana Ilnitskaya, Brand Protection Team Leader | INCOPRO

 With Millennials becoming the largest consumer segment, it is no surprise that they are the focus of most businesses’ e-commerce strategy.

-When shopping on their handheld devices, Millennials are frequently turning to platforms that combine mobile, social, entertainment and commerce to deliver a truly personalised experience.
+When shopping on handheld devices, Millennials are frequently turning to platforms that combine mobile, social, entertainment and commerce to deliver a truly personalised experience.

 E-commerce is adapting to the purchasing power of Millennials